 - Parsley

-To impart maximum flavor into this delicious soup you will want to brown the chunks of beef on all sides.
-Crank the heat of your large pot or Dutch Oven to medium-high heat and place meat in it without stirring for a few minutes to give it time to brown properly.
+To impart maximum flavor into this delicious soup you will want to brown the chunks of beef stew meat on all sides.
+Crank the heat of your large soup pot or Dutch Oven to medium high heat and place meat in it without stirring for a few minutes to give it time to brown properly.
 Once one side is browned, stir the beef and repeat with the remaining sides.

 Remove the steak from the pot and add onion and mushrooms.
 Cook until these are tender, stirring occasionally.
 Once everything is tender, add the garlic and cook for an additional minute.
 Then remove everything from the pot and set it aside with the browned steak.